jj-zhu/jj-zhu.github.io/research.md

 $$

 where just as in continuous optimization, the differential equation can be driven forward by the gradient of certain system energy encoded in the functional $$G$$ above.
-Our goal is then to study this time evolution of the data istribution $$P_t(x)$$ for large-scale computation and learning.
+Our goal is then to study this time evolution of the data distribution $$P_t(x)$$ for large-scale computation and learning.

 All those research topics call for **a new generation of computational algorithms that can manipulate probability distributions and large-scale data structures robustly**.
 Some example technical topics include